pragdave/pragdave.github.io/_posts/2018-06-02-project-structure.md

 ---
-title:    Project Structure Fire
+title:    Elixir Project Structure
 layout:   post
 comments: true
 tags:     programming elixir ruby javascript go
 ---

-> I think the way we structure our project source can obscure the code
+> I think the way we organize our projects' files obscures the code
 > and make simple things complex.
 We do it not because we want to, but
 > because we feel we need to in order to tame complexity.
 There's
 > another way: stop writing complex code.